webceyhan/webceyhan.github.io/README.md

 A GitHub Action will automatically deploy the project to GitHub Pages on every push.

-The workflow will build the project using npm and output the result to the `dist` folder which will be then pushed to the `gh-pages` branch.
+The workflow will build the project using bun and output the result to the `dist` folder which will be then pushed to the `gh-pages` branch.

-> See the details in [.github/workflows/build-and-deploy.yml](./.github/workflows/build-and-deploy.yml)
+> See the details in [.github/workflows/deploy.yml](./.github/workflows/deploy.yml)

 <br>
 <!-- REFERENCES ////////////////////////////////////////////////////////// -->